 Blood and Marrow Transplant Program

-Cedars-Sinai Blood and Marrow Transplant Program, one of the largest in the Los Angeles region, has completed more than 1,500 stem cell and bone marrow transplant procedures since it was established two decades ago and now performs about 140 transplants a year, including 100 autologous transplants for patients with leukemia and lymphoma.
-Blood and marrow transplants are commonly used to treat:
+The Blood and Marrow Transplant Program, one of the largest in the Los Angeles region, has completed more than 1,500 stem cell and bone marrow transplant procedures since it was established two decades ago and now performs about 140 transplants a year.

-The Blood and Marrow Transplant program is accredited by the Foundation for the Accreditation of Cellular Therapy (FACT) and the National Marrow Donor Program (NMDP).
+The Blood and Marrow Transplant Program is accredited by the Foundation for the Accreditation of Cellular Therapy (FACT) and the National Marrow Donor Program (NMDP).
 Drawn by our reputation for quality care, patients come from all over Southern California, as well as neighboring states, to take full advantage of the specialized, first-hand experience of our dedicated doctors.
 Our team approach to care involves oncologists from many different specialties as well as oncology and case management nurses, transfusion medicine specialists, pharmacists, dieticians, psychologists, social workers, and occupational and physical therapists.
-Comprehensive services encompass diagnosis, screening, pre-transplant preparation, education, post-discharge care, recovery and dietary counseling.
-The Cedars-Sinai HLA (Human Leukocyte Antigen) Typing Lab ranks in the top 10 percent of HLA donor/recipient cross-matching facilities worldwide.